7 Mindfulness Exercises for Beginners to Transform Your Life

 Once quiet, consider closing your eyes and identifying what’s happening.
 Is your mind racing because of work responsibilities?

-Or has a recent life change (like me) left you mentally restless?
+Or has a recent life change left you mentally restless?
 Additionally, consider writing everything on a piece of paper if possible.

-After being aware of what’s happening in your mind, and breathing.
+After being aware of what’s happening in your mind, it’s time to start shifting your focus.
 To take things up a notch, consider implementing the following technique.

 This includes using a specific object to focus on.
 For example, if you have a flower garden, that could be your sanctuary to exercise mindfulness.